 Safe handling DO NOT allow clothing wet with material to stay in contact with skin Avoid all personal contact, including inhalation.
 Wear protective clothing when risk of exposure occurs.
 Use in a well-ventilated area.
-Avoid contact with moisture.
-Avoid contact with incompatible materials.
-When handling, DO NOT eat, drink or smoke.
+Prevent concentration in hollows and sumps.
+DO NOT enter confined spaces until atmosphere has been checked.
+Avoid smoking, naked lights or ignition sources.
 Other information Store in original containers.
 Keep containers securely sealed.
+No smoking, naked lights or ignition sources.
 Store in a cool, dry, well-ventilated area.
 Store away from incompatible materials and foodstuff containers.
-Protect containers against physical damage and check regularly for leaks.
-Observe manufacturer's storage and handling recommendations contained within this MSDS.